-At the beginning of the movie it is not logically revealed how the expedition crew of Brock Lovett was able to recover the safe of Cal Hockley.
-The safe was found in a remote and highly inaccessible area of the ship by an underwater robot which could hardly lift some wood which covered the safe.
-Therefore it is hard to believe they they were able to pull that heavy safe out of the Titanic.
+At the beginning of the movie it is not logically revealed how Brock's crew was able to recover the Cal's safe.
+The safe was found in a remote and highly inaccessible area of the ship by an underwater robot which could hardly lift all the wood which covered the safe.
+Therefore, it is hard to believe they were able to pull that heavy safe from the Titanic.

 After Jack and Rose reunite the crying boy with his father in the flooded hallway outside the room where Rose frees Jack, there is a dimly lit, slow-motion shot of the two running toward the camera, but it is clearly not them; it is their stunt doubles.

-After the ship has sunk, as rescue crews are searching for survivors, their call outs are clearly sounding as if they are echoing.
-At sea, with virtually nothing to echo off of, there would be no such echo sound.
+After the ship has sunk, as rescue crews are searching for survivors, their calls are clearly sounding as if they are echoing.
+At sea, with virtually nothing to echo off of, there would be no such echoing.

 In order to show the correct side of the ship when it's docked, the image was flipped in post-production.
 As a result, there are an inordinate number of left-handed people waving from the deck of the ship.

 As the Titanic is sinking and begins to pitch forward, you can see passengers sliding forward across the deck.
 In one short scene, you can see a few people hit what's supposed to be a large metal reel.
 When they hit it, it crinkles, revealing that it's made of foam.